 NVIDIA announced its recently developed platform Isaac for fueling the next generation of autonomous machines on June 3.
-It has also announced an agreement with MOST, Ministry of Science and Technology of Taiwan, for advancing the nation’s Artificial intelligence capabilities.
+It has also announced an agreement with MOST, the Ministry of Science and Technology of Taiwan, to advance the nation’s Artificial intelligence capabilities.

 Jetson Xavier is at the core of Isaac, and it is the first ever computer dedicated to robotics.
 It includes over 9 billion transistors to offer more than 30 TOPS (trillion operations per second) using the one-third energy of a lightbulb!

 Three of the six high-end processors of Xavier’s handle imaging, visibility, and videography.
 Three others are Volta Tensor Core GPU, dual NVDLA deep learning accelerators, and an eight-core ARM64 CPU.